Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Theoretical Model

 Any initial state of the formal solution in Eq. (\ref{eq.12}) with a specific initial phase defined by $\psi_0 = \vert\psi\vert{\rm e}^{i\phi_0}$ defines a separate and non-unique solution of the Schr\"{o}dinger equation.
 The corresponding gauge fields are symmetric as long as no physical constraint is assumed for the quantum field's chemical potential and are defined by Glauber coherent states that all preserve the symmetry of the Schr\"{o}dinger equation.
-Considering only manifolds of the Boltzmann equilibrium with vanishing chemical potential $\mu = 0$ leads to spontaneous symmetry breaking of the gauge fields as a consequence of a physical constraint, the Boltzmann equilibrium, i.e., to the distribution $P(\alpha) = \delta(\alpha-\alpha_0)$, without the requirement of formally defining a certain symmetry-breaking gauge for the wave field.
-The projection of the total wave field onto the manifold of the Boltzmann equilibrium finally also implies the propagation of a one-directional time, i. e. "the forward direction of time".
-From Eqs. (\ref{eq.6}) - (\ref{eq.8}), it is thus likely to understand that physical time passes in only one direction, since at the Boltzmann equilibrium, where disjoint forward and backward propagating components of the quantum field are effectively mixed and equal, the partial waves interfere and lead to a well-defined mathematical form of the quantum field that doesn't diverge numerically also below the critical temperature for Bose-Einstein condensation.
+Considering only manifolds of the Boltzmann equilibrium with vanishing chemical potential $\mu = 0$ leads to projections onto subspaces of the gauge fields as a consequence of a physical constraint, the Boltzmann equilibrium, i.e., to the distribution $P(\alpha) = \delta(\alpha-\alpha_0)$, without the requirement of formally defining a certain symmetry-breaking gauge for the wave field.
+Please note, however, that this does not define a symmetry-breaking process of the quantum system, since the symmetry of the total quantum field is preserved.
+The projection of the total wave field onto the manifold of the Boltzmann equilibrium finally implies the propagation of a one-directional time, i. e. "the forward direction of time".
+From Eqs. (\ref{eq.6}) - (\ref{eq.8}), it is thus likely to understand that physical time passes in only one direction, since at the Boltzmann equilibrium, where disjoint forward and backward propagating components of the quantum field are effectively mixed and equal, the partial waves interfere and lead to a well-defined mathematical form of the quantum field that doesn't diverge numerically, also below the critical temperature for Bose-Einstein condensation.

-Considering a quantum field without local representations of the particle's wave functions facilitates the formulation of symmetry breaking between the different components (aggregate phases) of the quantum system.
-As seen before, in mathematical terms, the concept of macroscopic symmetry breaking in ideal Bose gases can be understood by the introduction of a non-local order parameter as defined by
+The breaking of the \textit{relative} phase gauge symmetry between condensate and non-condensate fields during the phase transition can be theoretically understood as an effect of quantum coherence below the critical temperature that changes the total field from a state of the form $\psi = \psi_0 \cup \psi_\perp$ to a coherent superposition of the components $\psi_0$ and $\psi_\perp$.
+Considering a quantum field without local representations of the particle's wave functions facilitates the formulation of the relative symmetry breaking between the different components (aggregate phases) of the quantum system.
+As will be illustrated numerically ab initio in the following chapter III, in mathematical terms, symmetry breaking in non-interacting Bose gases below the critical temperature can be understood by the introduction of a non-local order parameter as defined by a coherent sum of condensate and non-condensate fields,